Inflammation and cancer: Why your diet is important

 By Sara Taschery

-What does inflammation have to do with cancer?plant foods
+What does inflammation have to do with cancer?

 “Prolonged inflammation can damage your body’s healthy cells and tissue, and weaken your immune system,” says Stephanie Maxson, senior clinical dietitian at MD Anderson’s Integrative Medicine Center.
 This weakened state can increase your risk of diseases like cancer.